AstrolabeProject/vos/README.md

 ```
 ***Note**: you only have to do this `pull` step **once** for it to reside on your local machine.*

-To run the FFP program, make sure that the VO Server is up (Step 4 above) and then call `Make` to extract and load the data from the `images` subdirectory of your current directory:
+To run the FFP program, make sure that the VO Server is running (Step 4 above) and then call `make` to extract and load the data from the `images` subdirectory of your current directory:
 ```
   > make loadData
 ```
-***Note**: Compressed (gzipped) JWST FITS images take about 15 seconds each (compared to about 1/4 second each when uncompressed).
+***Note**: Loading compressed (gzipped) JWST FITS images take about 15 seconds per image (compared to about 1/4 second each when uncompressed).
 The JWST catalog takes about 5 minutes to process, so please be patient.*

 ## Access the VO Server